Excited state preparation on a quantum computer through adiabatic light-matter coupling: Results

 To define an adiabatic pathway that evolves a ground state into an excited state, we consider a multicomponent system where the electrons are explicitly coupled to a single two-level photon mode with frequency $\omega$.
 This combined system can be described in the long-wavelength dipole limit and the length gauge using the Pauli--Fierz Hamiltonian\cite{SpohnBook}

 where the purely electronic part is defined as usual\cite{HelgakerBook}

 Here, $\hat{a}_p$ and $\hat{b}$ are the second-quantized field operators for the electron and photon modes respectively, $\lambda$ controls the electron\nobreakdash-photon coupling strength, $\bm{e}$ is the photon polarization vector, and $\hat{\bm{\mu}}$ is the electronic dipole operator.
 The electron\nobreakdash-photon interaction can excite (de-excite) electrons through the dipole operator while simultaneously annihilating (creating) a photon.
-The last term in Eq.~\eqref{eq:PFham} corresponds to the dipole self-energy and is required to ensure that the Hamiltonian is bounded from below.\cite{Rokaj2018} This Hamiltonian derives from the coupling of a molecule to an optical cavity, which provides a physical realization for a quantized photon field with a single mode.\cite{Rokaj2018,Mordovina2020,Haugland2020,Ruggenthaler2023} In this work, the photon mode is a purely fictitious interaction used to control the adiabatic state evolution, and thus we are free to vary $\omega$, $\lambda$, and $\bm{e}$ without physical constraints.
+The last term in Eq.~\eqref{eq:PFham} corresponds to the dipole self-energy and is required to ensure that the Hamiltonian is bounded from below in the general case.\cite{Rokaj2018} This Hamiltonian derives from the coupling of a molecule to an optical cavity, which provides a physical realization for a quantized photon field with a single mode.\cite{Rokaj2018,Mordovina2020,Haugland2020,Ruggenthaler2023} In this work, the photon mode is a purely fictitious interaction used to control the adiabatic state evolution, and thus we are free to vary $\omega$, $\lambda$, and $\bm{e}$ without physical constraints.
+Since $\omega$ is of similar magnitude to the electronic excitation energies, the long-wavelength limit assumed in Eq.~\eqref{eq:PFham} is valid.
+We employ the Pauli--Fierz form of the QED Hamiltonian in the length gauge because it is widely used in polariton chemistry,\cite{Haugland2020,Mordovina2020,Ruggenthaler2014,Ruggenthaler2023,Flick2017,Rokaj2018} and it provides a strictly real Hamiltonian where the pure electronic term is identical to the standard molecular Hamiltonian.\cite{Taylor2025}